 Incident lifecycle, workflow and states

-Now, when we already know, at least in theory, what an incident is and how to sort their queue it is time to take a look at incident lifecycle.
+Now, that we already know, at least in theory, what an incident is and how to sort their queue it is time to take a look at the incident lifecycle.
 Let’s step back for a moment and ask ourselves a question: “How do we know that there is an incident?”

-To work on incidents, we need some records of them, some place to note all the information that might be useful for their resolution.
+To work on incidents, we need some records of them, someplace to note all the information that might be useful for their resolution.
 Apart from that, it is helpful to share this information with your teammates, so they know what is going on and what the current statuses of specific issues are.
 If there is no incident record, it is really hard to track any changes and follow status updates.
 So formally, an incident becomes known when the information about it has been logged and a corresponding record has been created.
-In IT Operation, proven best practice for incident logging is to use ITSM tools which are specifically designed for such purpose.
+In IT Operations, the proven best practice for incident logging is to use ITSM tools that are specifically designed for such purpose.

 - incident acknowledged – a support representative verified and confirmed that the issue indeed exists;

 - incident assigned to an engineer – incident record has been assigned to a support engineer for investigation and resolution;